jakobhellermann/cargo-watt/README.md

 There, tooling improvements are listed as _remaining work_, and this cargo subcommand aims to achieve that.
 Its purposes are

-1. build proc-macro crates without manual intervention for the watt runtime
+1. compile existing proc-macro crates without manual intervention for the watt runtime
 2. verify that a wasm file is compiled from a particular source

+A list of some popular procedural macros compiled with `cargo watt` is available [here](https://github.com/jakobhellermann/watt-contrib).

 # Building proc-macro crates (`cargo watt build`)

 Building works by first copying a crate (either from a local directory, a git repository or crates.io) into `/tmp`.
 The crate type is then changed to `cdylib`, `proc-macro2` is being patched to dtolnay's `proc_macro2`.
-Next, all procedural macros in it are being replaced with `pub #[no_mangle] extern "C" fn` according to [this](https://github.com/dtolnay/watt#getting-started).
+Next, all procedural macros in it are being replaced with `pub #[no_mange] extern "C"` fns and `proc_macro` is replaced with `proc_macro2`, see [this](https://github.com/dtolnay/watt#getting-started).

 At this point, simple crates already compile, but there is more to be done to support a wider range of crates.
 Since we just change some signatures and hope for the best, sometimes stuff stops working.
 To 'fix' that (altough it's more of a hack), we do the following: